HugoMatilla/Effective-JAVA-Summary/README.md

 There are subtyping rules for generics.
 For example `List<String>` is a subtype of `List` but not of `List<Object>` ([Item 25](#25-prefer-lists-to-arrays))

 **Unbounded Wildcard Types `Set<?>`**
-Used when a generic type is needed but we don't know or care the actual type.
+Used when a generic type is needed but we don't know or care about the actual type.

 Never add elements (other than null) into a `Collection<?>`